-Kim Todd's most recent book, Sparrow, part of Reaktion Books' Animal Series, was published in March, 2012.
-It explores, among other things, the natural and cultural history of the much loved, much reviled, house sparrow, the most widespread wild bird in the world.
-A recent review in the Guardian called it a "charming celebration" (though the book discusses the negative impact of the house sparrow in the U.S. as well as the bird's more attractive features).
+Kim Todd writes about science and the natural world.
+Her most recent book, Sparrow, part of Reaktion Books' Animal Series, explores the natural and cultural history of the much loved, much reviled, house sparrow, the most widespread wild bird in the world.
+A recent review in the Guardian called it a "charming celebration" (though the book discusses the negative impact of the house sparrow in the U.S. as well as other kinds of sparrows).

 Her second book, Chrysalis, Maria Sibylla Merian and the Secrets of Metamorphosis (Harcourt 2007) looks at the life of a pioneering explorer/naturalist who traveled to South America in 1699 to study insect metamorphosis.
 The story also traces ideas about metamorphosis through time.
 The New Yorker called it a "spellbinding biography" and Kirkus Reviews lauded it as "a breathtaking example of scholarship and storytelling."
 It was selected as a Montana Book Award honor book, as one of the best science/technical books of 2007 by the Library Journal, and as a "Book to Remember" from 2007 by the New York Public Library.